Auschwitz

 Where to Visit

-- Auschwitz Museum: Explore the museum’s extensive collection of artifacts, photographs, and personal belongings of the prisoners.
+- Auschwitz Museum: Explore the museum’s extensive collection of artifacts, photographs, and personal belongings of the prisoners, including shoes, eyeglasses, suitcases, and human hair confiscated by the Nazis.

 - The Gatehouse: Stand before the infamous gate with the ominous inscription “Arbeit Macht Frei” (Work Makes You Free).

-- The Block Houses: Walk among the reconstructed block houses where prisoners lived in cramped conditions.
+- The Block Houses: Walk among the barracks where prisoners lived in unimaginable overcrowding and squalor, now preserved as exhibits detailing camp conditions.

-- The Gas Chambers and Crematoria: A somber reminder of the atrocities committed within these walls.
+- The Gas Chambers and Crematoria: A somber reminder of the atrocities committed within these walls, where mass murder was industrialized.

 Where to Eat